mithuns1986/Scm/README.md

 # Scm
 This is for Git Demo
+and to demostrate how merge conflict works.